agbrs/agb/book/src/articles/backgrounds.md

 ## `RegularBackgroundTiles`

-Now that we have the `TileSet` ready and the palette set up, we need to actually declare which tiles to show where on the screen.
+With a `TileSet` ready and a palette set up, we need to actually declare which tiles to show where on the screen.
 This is done using the [`RegularBackgroundTiles`](https://docs.rs/agb/latest/agb/display/tiled/struct.RegularBackgroundTiles.html) struct.
 The `RegularBackgroundTiles` reserves some video RAM to store which tile goes where and other metadata about it like it's palette number and whether it should be flipped.